 After gaining an understanding of the issues and interests, the parties brainstorm possible resolution options.
-Focus shifts from the past to the future.
+Thus, the focus shifts from the past to the future.
 Parties discuss what must happen to make the situation better.
-They discuss their needs from the other person, but also are open-minded about changes they may need to implement personally.
+They discuss what they need from the other person, but also need to be open-minded about changes they may need to implement personally.

 Phase 4 — Settlement Agreement Written

-Once all issues have been thoroughly discussed and a model resolution has been created, an agreement is written in clear, understandable terms.
+Once all issues have been thoroughly discussed and a resolution has been created, the ADR Neutral works with both parties to write a settlement agreement that clear and uses understandable terms.
 The parties can review the settlement agreement with an attorney if they wish, but it is not required.
-Parties sign a "Settlement Agreement" to finalize the process.
+Parties sign the "Settlement Agreement" to finalize the process.

 ADR is not appropriate when:

 1. A decision to set precedence is required